 Step 3: Analyze traffic for fluctuations

-Let’s suppose we have a site that ranks for positions 13 – 15 in calendar week X for the term
+Let’s suppose we have a site that ranks 13 – 15 in calendar week X for the term ‘shoes’.

-‘shoes.
-At this point we have the following metrics for this landing page:
+At this point, we have the following metrics for this landing page:

 In calendar week X + 1 the site now ranks fifth for shoes and the metrics changed to:

-In this simple example we assume ceteris paribus, that nothing else has changed, so almost all new sessions can be attributed to ‘shoes’.
+In this simple example we assume ceteris paribus, that nothing else has changed, so new sessions can be attributed to ‘shoes’.

 Why is this keyword analysis important?

-- The bounce rate of the keyword is identical to other keywords that rank for this site.
+- The bounce rate of the keyword is the same as the other keywords that rank for this site

-- The conversion rate of this keyword seems to be significantly lower than the conversion rate of the others.
-It has brought only 5 more conversions with 1000 sessions, compared to the 10 conversions with the 500 sessions we had before.
+- The conversion rate of this keyword is significantly lower than the conversion rate of the others.
+It has generated just 5 more conversions with 1000 sessions, compared to the 10 conversions with the 500 sessions we had before.

 When analyzing this, we take a couple of factors into consideration, most importantly:

-- Overall site performance during this time frame
+- Overall site performance during this time period

 - Keyword performance → is the spike due to a trend?

-Luckily the search engine results page changes quite a lot, otherwise, this would not be possible.
+The search engine results page changes quite a lot, so we can study the form.

 This is where it gets a bit complicated.